Real Story: Danielle Barber

 Current Job Title: Outreach Specialist, CSM Nonprofit Institute

-Transfer Institution: University of Maryland Global Campus
+Transfer Institution: University of Maryland Global Campus Class of 2025

 I started my college education not fully knowing what degree or career to choose after leaving high school.
 I attended CSM so I could have extra time to decide on both while pursuing a general education degree.
 I was also somewhat familiar with the institution from doing Kids' & Teen College and completing my driver’s education with CSM.

-I learned about CSM’s Work-Based Learning program after taking the class Writing and Editing for the Web.
+I learned about CSM’s Work-Based Learning (WBL) program after taking the class Writing and Editing for the Web.
 It wasn't a required course; I took it out of interest.
-The class was taught by Cara Fogarty, who mentioned in an email to the class email that CSM’s Nonprofit Institute connects students with volunteer opportunities.
-When I emailed her to request more information, she offered me a part-time paid internship with the Nonprofit Institute, based on the quality of my work in the class.
+The class was taught by Cara Fogarty, who mentioned in an email to the class email that CSM’s Nonprofit Institute (NPI) connects students with volunteer opportunities.
+When I emailed her to request more information, she offered me a part-time paid internship with the NPI, based on the quality of my work in the class.
 I later learned that this internship was part of the Work-Based Learning program.

 My Work-Based Learning internship was exactly what I needed to establish a direction for my education and professional life.
 Educationally, I realized that I made the right choice by pursuing a communication studies degree.
 (I had switched over to this degree just before starting the internship.)
 During the internship, I noticed that my degree choice aligned with my work.
 I knew that I could continue writing informational articles and creating social media content in future jobs within the communications field.